Good Nozzle Practices

 Effects of a worn nozzle on blast cleaning performance and productivity:

-Nozzle Bore Size:
+Nozzle Bore Size Selection:

 If you choose a nozzle with too small a bore and have plenty of air available you could be sacrificing additional blast cleaning capacity.
 If you choose a nozzle with too large a bore and don’t have enough compressed air to reach a nozzle pressure of 100 psi you won’t be able to blast clean productively.
 This is why knowing your compressor’s CFM rating is very important when choosing your sandblasting nozzle.